HOME • SEARCH • EMAIL • ABOUT

 Dyeing Performance / Antibacterial Activity / Dye: Study showed dyeing of plasma treated polyester fiber with a bio-based logwood dye without addition of metallic mordant while imparting antibacterial properties, showed to be a promising strategy for opening up a suitable eco-option for replacing some of the hazardous dyes and intermediates used in textile dyeing.
 (8)

 Anti-Mycobacterium tuberculosis / Ethyl Gallate / Leaves: In a 1953 study screening 1,700 tropical plant samples, alcohol extracts of H. campechianum strongly inhibited Mycobacterial tuberculosis.
 Extraction of the of leaves for the responsible substance yielded ethyl gallate.
 The substance showed no activity outside the genus.
-The concentration of ethyl gallate inhibiting the growth of tubercle bacilli under = favourable conditions was 75 µg/mL.
+The concentration of ethyl gallate inhibiting the growth of tubercle bacilli under favorable conditions was 75 µg/mL.
 (9)

 Hematoxylin: Hematoxylin is the most commonly used nuclear stain for histopathology diagnostics in the world.
 The financial and ecological cost of hematoxylin protocols is substantial and not well appreciated, even by pathologists and histologists.
 The origin of hematoxylin is the Logwood tree (Haematoxylum campechianum), indigenous to the tropical rainforests of Central and South America, which provides for the worldwide demand for the nuclear stain in medicine and raw material for other industrial applications.
 The increasing consumption of logwood trees deteriorated rainforest ecology with negative global ecologic consequences for at least a 100-year period.
 (10)